railwayapp/docs/src/docs/troubleshoot/fixing-common-errors.md

 width={729} height={675}
 quality={80} />

-This error occurs when Railway is unable to connect to your application.
+This error occurs when Railway is unable to connect to your application, making your request fail with status code 503 (Bad Gateway).

 Railway needs to know how to communicate with your application.
 When you deploy and expose a web application on Railway, we expect your web server